 I know this because I poll my family every Thanksgiving so that everyone can have his or her favorite.
-Last year?
-I ended up making SEVEN different kinds of pie.
+One year I ended up making SEVEN different kinds of pie.
 For 11 people.

 What can I say, but only a pie lover would do that.